The German National Library in brief

 The German National Library was preceded by several institutions: these included the Deutsche Bücherei, founded in Leipzig in 1912, and the Deutsche Bibliothek Frankfurt am Main, established in 1946.
 The German Music Archive (Deutsches Musikarchiv) was founded in Berlin and has been part of the German National Library since 1970; it has been based in Leipzig since December 2010.
 The archive is responsible for the processing and bibliographic indexing of sheet music and sound recordings.
 The reunification of Germany saw these facilities amalgamated into a single institution.
 In 2006 the legal brief of the library was expanded and it was given a new name: Deutsche Nationalbibliothek (German National Library).

-Archiving and media use take place at both locations, the work of literature processing is shared between them.
+Archiving and media use take place at both locations, the work of media processing is shared between them.
 This system allows each location to offer a complete collection and provide a full range of services.

 In addition, each location is allocated certain principal tasks.
 The historic Leipzig library houses the German Museum of Books and Writing (Deutsches Buch- und Schriftmuseum), the German Music Archive, the Sammlung Exil-Literatur 1933 - 1945 and the Anne-Frank-Shoah-Bibliothek.